brian14708/wh-briefings/presidential-actions/2021-04/2021-04-13-a-proclamation-on-black-maternal-health-week-2021.md

 modified_time: 2021-04-14 08:25:43-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/04/13/a-proclamation-on-black-maternal-health-week-2021/
 published_time: 2021-04-13 12:06:01-04:00
-title: A Proclamation on Black Maternal Health Week, 2021
+title: "A Proclamation on Black Maternal Health Week,\_2021"
 ---

 In the United States of America, a person’s race should never determine